jose011974/Python-Video-Downloader/Error Codes.md

 PYTHON ERROR CODES:

-[Errno 75] Value too large for defined data type: 'URL.txt' -> 'URL.txt.bak' - This has only been triggered when the script does not have read/write permissions for URL.txt
+[Errno 75] Value too large for defined data type: 'URL.txt' -> 'URL.txt.bak' - The script does not have read/write permissions for the folder it is located in.
+Please ensure the script has the proper permissions before proceeding.

 TODO:

+NOTHING AT THE MOMENT